 Manju researches the environmental decision making process in the regulatory and public arenas.
 She is interested in the processes of environmental law making and implementation related to the siting and regulation of infrastructure projects.
 She has investigated these processes in the context of hydropower, coal, and nuclear power projects.
 Manju collaborates with local community organisations and regional and thematic networks on this research and on advocacy for improved decision making processes.

-She holds a Master’s degree from the Tata Institute of Social Sciences and is currently writing her doctoral thesis to submit to the Centre for Studies in Science Policy at Jawaharlal Nehru University.
+She holds a Master’s degree from the Tata Institute of Social Sciences.
 Manju was awarded the Nehru-Fulbright fellowship in 2011, and has been a member of Kalpavriksh, an environment research group, since 2000.